urlgrey/hsmm-pi/README.md

 1. Configure as either an Internal or Gateway node

-Beaglebone Black Installation
+BeagleBone Black Installation
 =============================

-1. Download the latest Beaglebone Black Ubuntu 12.04 image: http://www.armhf.com/index.php/boards/beaglebone-black/#precise
+1. Download the latest BeagleBone Black Ubuntu 12.04 image: http://www.armhf.com/index.php/boards/beaglebone-black/#precise
 1. Write the image to an SD memory card using the steps on the page referenced in the previous step
-1. Insert the SD card into a Beaglebone Black board
+1. Insert the SD card into a BeagleBone Black board
-1. Apply power to the Beaglebone Black
+1. Apply power to the BeagleBone Black
-1. Login to the Beaglebone Black through an SSH session or the console using the 'ubuntu' account
+1. Login to the BeagleBone Black through an SSH session or the console using the 'ubuntu' account
-1. Transfer the image to the running Beaglebone Black using SCP
+1. Transfer the image to the running BeagleBone Black using SCP
 1. Write the image to the eMMC flash memory using the steps mentioned in the first step here.
 1. Wait for all 4 LEDs to go solid (could take several minutes)
 1. Shutdown the Beaglbone Black (sudo /sbin/init 0)
-1. Remove the memory card from the Beaglebone Black
+1. Remove the memory card from the BeagleBone Black
-1. Apply power to the Beaglebone Black
+1. Apply power to the BeagleBone Black
-1. Login to the Beaglebone Black through an SSH session or the console using the 'ubuntu' account
+1. Login to the BeagleBone Black through an SSH session or the console using the 'ubuntu' account
 1. Change the password for the 'ubuntu' account
 1. Install the development tools necessary to build OLSRD and retrieve the HSMM-Pi project: